Your Cart Is Our Priority

 Technical Knowledge Needed To Understand This Article: None.
 Why do you think I wrote it!?!?

 [ If you still have questions after reading this article, leave them in the comment box at the bottom of the page.
 We will answer your questions with a reply comment as well as a direct email to you. ]

 Out of all the accessories you can add to your golf cart, perhaps one of the most important additions are some LED lights.

-This not only broadens the window through which you can drive your golf cart but only makes your cart significantly safer.
+This not only broadens the window through which you can drive your golf cart but also makes your cart significantly safer.

 If you have a 48-volt golf cart and were hoping to wire lights into the body, there are a few things you need to be aware of relating to your batteries and your specific set of golf cart lights.

 In this article, we are going to walk you through everything you need to know in each step in the process, from selecting the correct golf cart lights to how to wire them into your cart.

 Alright before we get into how to install the lights, we are going to take a minute and humble brag (it's better now that we admitted it right?)